-Four Types of Cannabinoid Receptors For Killing Pain and Stopping Inflammation
+Four Types of Cannabinoid Receptors And How They Work

 Cannabinoids interact with each cannabinoid receptor type in the body, sometimes in tandem and sometimes in competition.
 Each activation gives a response to dampen pain stimuli and reduce inflammation.

 The most famous cannabinoid receptor type, CB1 and CB2, are proteins embedded in cell membranes.
 These surface proteins then attach to another protein.
 This protein determines the signaling direction: activation or inhibition (THC, for example, activates).
 The signal that goes out depends on which molecule binds to the receptor.
 Cannabinoids also activate many other receptors in the human body.